crecs/SLSK/CONTRIBUTING.md

 * **[N/A]** - game naturally doesn't have saves/configs
 * **[CLOUD-ONLY]** - saves/configs only exist in the cloud or in the game's server, out of reach
 * **[UNKNOWN]** - saves/configs are in an unknown location

+**NOTE::** there's no need to end the path with a "/", like "$STEAMAPPS/Half-Life/valve/".
+The GUI tool may actually get confused with this.

 So, giving a few examples on when to use each one of these labels: